gt212345/RemoteController/README.md

 I'm still working on the side sliding menu which allow user to switch between different fuction, quit a hard work for me, as i'm messing aroud with fragments.

+now at version 1.0
+	complete PPT function and welcome fragment.